Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 Second charge loans are ones that is secured against a property that already has a legal charge or outstanding mortgage secured against it.

 Second charge loans usually require consent from the 1st charge lender, although this can be avoided through the use of an equitable charge.
+Equitable charge bridging loans are less common, so this could restrict your choice of lender.

 The rates and fees that you can expect to pay a bridging loan lender on second charge loans are usually higher than first charge loans.

-Regulated bridge loans
+Regulated bridging loans

 These are loans that are secured against your own home on a first charge basis.

-Unregulated bridge loans
+Unregulated bridging loans

-Commercial bridging
+Commercial bridging loans

 Commercial bridging is a specialist type of bridge finance that is secured against commercial property.